norellic/codepath-web103-capstone/README.md

 - First git clone the repo
 - Once done npm install inside the client directory
 - npm run reset in the server directory
+  - npm run start in the server directory
 - npm run dev in client directory